EU lawmakers lift the immunity of 3 Catalan separatists

 The measures to lift the immunity of his associates — former Catalan Health Minister Toni Comín and former regional Education Minister Clara Ponsatí — were by largely similar margins.

-Puigdemont and a number of his separatist colleagues fled to Belgium in October 2017, fearing arrest after holding an independence referendum for the Catalonia that the Spanish government said was illegal.
+Puigdemont and a number of his separatist colleagues fled to Belgium in October 2017, fearing arrest after holding an independence referendum for the Catalonia that the Spanish courts and its government said was illegal.

 In 2019, Puigdemont and his two associates won seats in the European Parliament and were afforded protection as members of the EU assembly.